chrise96/3D_building_reconstruction/README.md

 ## Design choices
 - The accuracy of the GNSS/INS sensor values is an important factor that significantly affects the quality of the determined texture region of a building.
 Pose (location and orientation) optimization techniques can be used in future work to further improve the quality of façade texture images during the extraction process.
-For now, validate the quality of the extracted facade texture images, manually remove invalid ones and run:
+For now, validate the quality of the extracted façade texture images, manually remove invalid ones and run:

       cd stage_1
       python3 -m scripts.filter_images
-- The system treat each wall as though it is 30 meters tall.
+- The system treats each wall as though it is 30 meters tall.
 Accordingly, the visual content is partly cut off when buildings are above 30 meter.
 Also, the system omits buildings with an area size of 400 m2 or larger, which is calculated using the building footprint data provided by BAG.
 Large buildings often impose badly distorted rectification results.
 - An optional step is performed on invalid CityGML files to remove duplicate buildings and keep unique ones.